EMDR THERAPY · TRAUMA TREATMENT · TELEHEALTH

 EMDR is one tool inside a thoughtful trauma plan

 EMDR may be a strong fit for trauma memories, distressing experiences, and body-based activation.
 It is not always the first step.
 Some clients need stabilization, skills, exposure-informed work, ACT, CBT, or other supports before or alongside EMDR.
-For broader trauma context, see trauma therapy.
+For a broader trauma context, see trauma therapy.

 Grounded trauma care matters.